 - College Level Examination Program (CLEP) courses are not recognized.

-Earn at least 150 semester hours and be awarded a degree by a four-year college or university.
+Prior to becoming a CPA, students must earn at least 150 credit hours and be awarded a degree by a four-year college or university.
 Some of that credit must apply to specific topics:

-- 30 semester hours in accounting above the introductory level.
+- 30 credit hours in accounting above the introductory level.
 Examples of upper-level subjects include taxation, corporate accounting, government and non-profit accounting, business law, and accounting ethics among many others.

-- 24 semester hours in business-related subjects.
+- 24 credit hours in business-related subjects.
 Examples include marketing, management, ethics, international business, economics, computer science, and many others.

 Students who earned an accounting degree from an international institution must contact the National Association of State Boards of Accountancy (NASBA) to request an education evaluation.
 This determines whether foreign degrees/coursework meet the policy standards of training from accredited American institutions.
 If a degree is determined to be equivalent, the NASBA informs the CPA Examination Services that a candidate has met the education requirements in Georgia.